-The Fat-Burning Machine program is successful because participants do cycle into and out of ketosis, but it is not so restrictive that it becomes unsustainable.
+The Fat-Burning Machine program is successful because participants do cycle into and out of producing ketones, but it is not so restrictive that it becomes unsustainable for our followers.
 We have found that the Fat-Burning Machine program is much easier for people to implement and enjoy – while still getting weight loss results as well as health benefits.

 Do I Need to Use Urine Strips or Test my Blood?